 Photoshop loses some of its color collection.
-You'll have to pay to reuse fancy Pantone colors in Photoshop.
+You will have to pay to use the fancy ones again colors of Pantone in Photoshop.

 Chances are you don't give much thought to where the digital colors you use in Photoshop come from.
 Nor did you probably wonder who might “own” the license to a certain color when you chose it to create something in Photoshop.

-However, many are about to see their collection of PSD files filled with unwanted black, due to a license change between Adobe and Pantone.
+However, many users are going to see their collection of PSD files filled with unwanted black due to a license change between Adobe and Pantone.

 Pantone was founded in the 1950s in New Jersey, USA.
-He first improved printing inks and then invented the Pantone color matching system, used worldwide by designers to ensure that the color of a s will be exactly as you wish, regardless of where or how it is made.
+He first improved printing inks and then invented the Pantone color matching system, used worldwide by designers to ensure that the color of a creation will be exactly as desired, no matter where or how it is made.

-So of course, making it the industry standard for color matching, the company claims ownership of all 2.161 shades, defending its its intellectual property and preventing its use without permission.
+So naturally, becoming the industry standard for color matching, the company it claims ownership of all its 2.161 shades, defending it its intellectual property and preventing its use without permission.
 This extends to preventing others from creating Pantone-compliant color systems.
 Or, to put it another way, they claim that the shades belong to them.

 Η last year's announcement that that Adobe would remove Pantone's "color books" from its software caused consternation in the design world.
-Overriding one industry standard over another would obviously cause problems, but at the time Adobe said it would be "working on an alternative," and there were rumors that the two companies had fallen out.
+Removing one industry standard from another would obviously cause problems, but at the time Adobe said it would be "working on an alternative," while there were rumors that the two companies had disagreed.

-The removal of Pantone colors from Adobe software was supposed to happen on March 31, 2022, but that date has come and gone.
+The removal of Pantone colors from Adobe software was scheduled to happen on March 31st 2022, but that date has come and gone.
 Then it was announced to take place on August 16th and then on August 31st.
-However, this month, users around the world are noticing And report problems with creations using Pantone colors.
+However, this month, users around the world are noticing the effects, and report problems with creations using Pantone colors.

 What is the solution?
 It's an addition to an Adobe plug-in to "provide updated libraries to Adobe Creative Cloud users," which, of course, costs $15 a month.